moosecreates/tailtown/docs/features/StaffScheduling.md

 #### Bulk Schedule Creation
 - Select multiple staff members at once
 - Set a date range for the schedules
-- Specify common start and end times
+- Specify common start and end times using 12-hour format (AM/PM) time pickers
 - Create multiple schedule entries with a single action
 - Great for setting up recurring shifts or standard schedules